How to Maintain Healthy Implants

 - Rinse with salt water — Starting the day after surgery, rinse out your mouth with warm salt water two to three times per day.
 This will help to reduce inflammation.

-After the first week, caring for your implants becomes much simpler.
-Follow these easy tips from Dr. Kovacevic if you want your implant to last for many years to come.
+After the first week, caring for your dental implants becomes much simpler.
+Follow these easy tips from Dr. Kovacevic if you want your dental implant to last for many years to come.

 Oral Care Routine